kelbindev/flutter-shop-app/README.md

 an app to familiarize myself with state management

-good practices to manage states
+good practices for managing states

 when to use provider vs stateful widget